mikeymurph77/refactoring_problems/README.md

 # Refactoring Problems (Week 7)
 ## What is this:
-This repo is a collection of problems done in class to practice refacoting our code.
+This repo is a collection of problems done in class to practice refacorting our code.

 ## Problems:
 1. Pokr

-(because everything is cooler with just the "r")
+	* (because everything is cooler with just the "r")
 2. more to come...

 ## Notes: